ritamk/AutoInsta/README.md

 	This function selects the first post in the recent posts section of any tag page and opens it in pop-up mode.
 It waits 2 seconds before doing so.
 	<li><i>follow()</i></li>
 	This function presses the follow button in a profile.
 It waits 1 second before doing so.
 If it can't interact with the element, it forfeits the action.
+	<li><i>unfollow()</i></li>
+	This function presses the unfollow button in a pop-up prompt for the same.
+It can also cancel follow requests by withdrawing the request.
+It waits 1 second before diong so.
+If it can't interact with the element, it forfeits the action.
 	<li><i>private()</i></li>
 	This function returns 0 if an account is private and 1 if not.
 It waits 1 second before doing so.
 If it can't extract this information, it forfeits the action.
 	<li><i>sugFollow()</i></li>
 	This function follows an account in the suggestions page.
 It waits 1 second before doing so.
 	<li><i>postToProf()</i></li>
 	This function goes to the account of the owner of any post open in pop-up mode.
 It waits 1 second before doing so.
+	<li><i>topAccounts(num)</i></li>
+	This function goes to instagram's top accounts section and selects the top profiles sequentially.
+It waits for 1 second before doing so.
 </ul>